postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/using-version-control/reviewing-pull-requests.md

 > Merge conflicts can involve changes in more than one workspace.

+To resolve a merge conflict from a pull request, do the following:

 1. Begin the pull request process described in [Creating pull requests](/docs/collaborating-in-postman/using-version-control/creating-pull-requests/#creating-pull-requests).
 1. Select **Changes** to review the changes in the merge conflict.
 1. Select **Resolve Conflicts** to resolve merge conflicts between the fork and parent element.